2022–23 Ottawa Senators season: Team business

+Team sale

 In November 2022, it was reported that Eugene Melnyk's daughters, and heirs to his estate, had engaged Galatioto Sports Partners, a New York City investment banker, to facilitate a sale of the team.
 The Senators confirmed the planned sale on November 5, with a condition of sale being that the team remain in Ottawa.
 On November 7, Canadian actor Ryan Reynolds disclosed publicly that he was interested in being part of the consortium to purchase the team.

-Also in November 2022, it was announced that Chris Neil's jersey #25 will be retired in February 2023.
+This was followed by news of bids endorsed by Snoop Dogg and The Weeknd.
+However, NHL commissioner Gary Bettman stated that the bids for the franchise would "stand on their own merit" and that negotiating in public was discouraged.
+The group Reynolds aligned with withdrew from bidding before final bids were submitted.

+The final deadline to submit binding bids was May 15, 2023.
+Four groups submitted binding bids.
+The groups were led by Michael Andlauer, Jeffrey and Michael Kimel, Steve Apostolopoulos and Neko Sparks.
+Snoop Dogg is associated with the Sparks bid and The Weeknd with the Kimel bid.
+Andlauer was already a member of the NHL Board of Governors, being a minority owner of the Montreal Canadiens.
+The Kimels were former minority owners of the Pittsburgh Penguins.
+Sparks is an entrepreneur focused on emerging technologies based in Los Angeles.
+Apostolopoulos is a Toronto-based billionaire who had previously attempted to purchase the Washington Commanders of the National Football League.
+On June 9, Apostolopoulos withdrew his bid from the process.
+On June 13, 2023, the Senators announced that a purchase agreement had been signed with the group of investors headed by Andlauer.
+The sale was finalized in September 2023.

 Off-season

 The Senators began the off-season being very active in trades and personnel changes.
 On the first day of the entry draft, the team acquired scoring forward Alex DeBrincat from the Chicago Blackhawks, giving up their first-round and second-round picks in 2022 and a third-round pick in 2024.
 On July 11, 2022, the team traded away goaltender Matt Murray to the Toronto Maple Leafs.
 The following day, the Senators acquired goaltender Cam Talbot from the Minnesota Wild in exchange for Filip Gustavsson.

 The team also bought out forward Colin White and defenceman Michael Del Zotto.
 The team previously told forwards Chris Tierney, Adam Gaudette, and Tyler Ennis as well as defenceman Victor Mete that they would not be re-signed.
 Connor Brown was traded to the Washington Capitals for a second-round pick in the 2024 draft.

 On the first day of free agency, the team signed free agent forward Claude Giroux.
 The next day, the team re-signed centre Josh Norris to an eight-year contract extension.
 The team added veterans Tyler Motte and Derick Brassard to complement the roster.

 Former Senators defenceman Wade Redden was hired as a development coach, joining former Senators players Shean Donovan and Jesse Winchester as development coaches.